-See your photos in AP's Reader Portfolio - Amateur Photographer
+See your photos featured in AP's Reader Portfolio - Amateur Photographer

 - Email a selection of low-res images (up to 5MB of attachments in total) to the AP picture desk email

-- CD/DVD Send us a disc of high-resolution JPEG, TIFF or PSD images (at least 2480 pixels along its longest length), with a contact sheet

-- Via our online communities Post your pictures into our Flickr group, Facebook page or the folder called Reader gallery on our website
+- Via our online communities Post your pictures into our Flickr group, Facebook page, Instagram timeline, Twitter feed or the folder called Reader gallery on our website.

-- Transparencies/prints Well-packaged prints or slides (without glass mounts) should be sent by Special Delivery, with a return SAE
+*If you are unable to open a PDF, please click here for a web version which you can copy and paste into a word document or similar.